Showing posts with label beaches. Show all posts

 Cozumel

-In Rotan Bay Islands Honduras, we did an excursion to Gumbalimba Preserve Animal Sanctuary where we interacted with the white face monkeys and the Macaw birds.
+In the Rotan Bay Islands, Honduras, we went on an excursion to the Gumbalimba Preserve Animal Sanctuary, where we interacted with white-faced monkeys and Macaw birds.

 Red McCaws